 Response: Protestable - Appendix C of the Final EIS includes a timeline for implementation of Immediate Actions (Target 0-2 Years), Midterm Actions (Target 3-4 Years), and Long-term Actions (Target 5+ Years).
-Also, see Response to Issue 13(b).
+Once again the wash rack They keep beating us over the head with this.